abdulrabkhan01/reactjs-practice/README.md

 Unlike angular where we have *ngFor there is no equivalent construct in react, instead we need to use map operation as shown in the below example

-Class Xyz extends Component {
+class Xyz extends Component {
   myState= {
     cnt: 0,
     values: ['val1','val2','val3','val4']